 Family Members of Veterans

 Under certain circumstances, family members of Veterans are eligible for health benefits.
-Some of the programs offered include the Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA), Spina Bifida (SB), Children of Women Vietnam Veterans (CWVV), Foreign Medical Program (FMP) and Caregiver.
+Some of the programs offered include the Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA), Spina Bifida (SB), Children of Women Vietnam Veterans (CWVV), Foreign Medical Program (FMP), Camp Lejeune Family Member Program (CLFMP) and Caregiver.
 Using these programs may reduce or eliminate your cost for medical supplies, office visits or prescriptions.

 A health care benefits program that provides coverage to the spouse or widow(er) and to the dependent children of a qualifying sponsor who: